Aliases for PRKD3 Gene

 GeneCards Summary for PRKD3 Gene

 PRKD3 (Protein Kinase D3) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Development FGFR signaling pathway.
+Among its related pathways are GPCR Pathway and GPCR Pathway.
 GO annotations related to this gene include identical protein binding and protein kinase C activity.
 An important paralog of this gene is PRKD1.

 UniProtKB/Swiss-Prot for PRKD3 Gene